weldisson/express-bedrock-rag/README.md

 # File to GPT

-This is an API that uses LangChain, Bedrock, and Postgres pgvector to provide Recovery-Augmented Generation (RAG) functionality.
+This is an API that uses LangChain, Bedrock, and Postgres pgvector to provide Retrieval Augmented Generation (RAG) functionality.
 This project has two main endpoints: one for uploading files to the RAG system and another for interacting with the Claude3 model through AWS Bedrock.

 ## Prerequisites